 If you’re looking to branch out of investing in just Canadian stocks, the Vanguard S&P 500 ETF (VFV) could be the right solution for you.

 Passive investing has taken the world by storm.
-With $26.1 billion of assets under management (AUM), Vanguard Canada is one of the pioneers of ETF investing in Canada.
+With over $26.1 billion of assets under management (AUM), Vanguard Canada is one of the pioneers of ETF investing in Canada.

 - Low cost

-- Tracks S&P 500 closely
+- Tracks the S&P 500 closely

-What is Vanguard VFV ETF?
+What is the Vanguard VFV ETF?